-- 1. The work release program is limited to seniors.
-They must have a minimum of 17 credits and be scheduled to meet the 25 credits required for graduation. - 2.
-The work release program is limited to those seniors who can fit it into their schedule. - 3.
-When required, work papers must be obtained. - 4.
-Work release is a privilege that may be revoked at any time.
-Education always takes precedence over employment. - 5.
-If a student on work release receives a failing grade in any subject, he or she may be required to return to a full day school schedule. - 6.
-The Principal or other school official may contact the place of employment periodically to ensure that the employment arrangements are being carried out as agreed. - 7.
-Reasonable schedule changes will be considered. - 8.
-Tardiness, attendance, grades during the 11th grade year, and PSSA scores may be factored into decision to permit work release. - L. Sales Students are not permitted to sell any items other than those that are an approved Neshannock High School sales campaign. - M. Telephones Telephones are located in each classroom.
+- The work release program is limited to seniors.
+A senior must have a minimum of 17 credits and be scheduled to meet the 25.5 credits required for graduation. - The work release program is limited to those seniors with schedules that can accommodate. - When required, work papers must be obtained. - Work release is a privilege that may be revoked at any time.
+Education always takes precedence over employment. - If a student on work release receives a failing grade in any subject, he or she may be required to return to a full day school schedule. - The Principal or other school official may contact the place of employment periodically to ensure the employment arrangements are being carried out as agreed. - Reasonable schedule changes will be considered. - Tardiness, attendance, grades during the 11th grade year, and Keystone scores may be factors in the decision to permit work release. - L. Sales Students are not permitted to sell any items other than those approved as a Neshannock High School sales campaign. - M. Telephones Telephones are located in each classroom.
 These are not for student use.
-Students found tampering with these telephones will be disciplined. - N. Delays or Cancellation From time to time, inclement weather or other circumstances may cause a delay in the start of school or cancellation of school.
-If this becomes necessary, the announcement will be made via the school messenger automated phone and/or SMS text system.
-Please refer to ntsd.org for all District alerts and updates. - O. Change of Address or Withdrawal If your family moves to a new location, you must notify the office of the change.
-If your family moves to a location outside of the District, or if you withdraw from school, you must: 1) notify your guidance counselor; 2) obtain the withdrawal form from your counselor on your last day of attendance; 3) have the forms signed by your teachers; 4) return all books and property to the office, making sure all fines and fees are paid--records will not be sent out for students who owe obligations; and 5) bring the completed form to the office for final clearance. - P. Library Rules The Neshannock Junior-Senior High School Library contains more than 18,000 resources and provides access to thousands of electronic resources through various subscription databases and the Internet.
-Students with a pass from a teacher are invited to the library to read silently or to do research.
+Students found tampering with the telephones will be disciplined. - N. Delays or Cancellation From time to time, inclement weather or other circumstances may cause a delay to the start of school or cancellation of school.
+If this becomes necessary, the announcement will be made via the School Messenger automated phone and/or SMS text system.
+Please refer to ntsd.org for all District alerts and updates. - O. Change of Address or Withdrawal In the event of a move to a new location, the office must be notified of the change.
+In the event of a move to a location outside of the District, or a withdrawal from school, a student must: 1) notify the guidance counselor; 2) obtain the withdrawal form from the counselor on the last day of attendance; 3) have the forms signed by your teachers; 4) return all books and property to the office, ensuring all fines and fees are paid -- records will not be sent for students who owe obligations; and 5) bring the completed form to the office for final clearance. - P. Library Rules The Neshannock Junior-Senior High School Library contains more than 18,000 publications and provides access to thousands of electronic resources through various subscription databases and the Internet.
+Students, with a pass from a teacher, are invited to the library to read silently or to do research.